clowne-rb/clowne/docs/inline_configuration.md

 # => nil
 ```

-Inline enhancement doesn't affect the _global_ configuration, so you can use it without any fear.
+Inline enhancement doesn't affect the _global_ configuration so that you can use it without any fear.

 Thus it's also possible to clone objects without any cloner classes at all by using `Clowne::Cloner`: